oroinc/documentation/user/back-office/system/integrations/payment-integration/stripe/index.rst

 ================================================

-.. hint:: The Stripe payment service is available starting from Orocommerce v5.0.5.
+.. hint:: The Stripe payment service is available starting from Orocommerce v5.0.8.
 To check which application version you are running, see the :ref:`system information <system-information>`.

 .. hint:: This section is part of the :ref:`Payment Configuration <user-guide--payment>` topic that provides a general understanding of the payment concept in OroCommerce.

-.. hint:: The feature requires extension, so visit |Oro Extensions Store| to download the Stripe extension and then use the composer to :ref:`install the extension to your application <cookbook-extensions-composer>`.

-Stripe is a payment service extension that helps accept online payments from customers in the OroCommerce storefront and manage all transactions in the OroCommerce back-office.
+Stripe is a payment service provider that helps accept online payments from customers in the OroCommerce storefront and manage all transactions in the OroCommerce back-office.
 It also provides a solution to expose suspicious and fraudulent behavior and fight it on the website.
+Stripe also supports order splitting, enabling you to capture, cancel, or refund (fully or partially)  payments for each sub-order separately.

 Integration Prerequisites
 -------------------------

+.. note:: Stripe Integration comes as a separate OroCommerce package and requires :ref:`installation <cookbook-extensions-composer>` of the |Stripe Integration| package.

-To start using Stripe with the OroCommerce application, make sure to:
+To start using Stripe with the OroCommerce application:

 1. Register with |Stripe| to receive the test credentials.